lcvriend/humannotator/README.md

 ### Access your annotations

+- The annotations are conveniently stored in a pandas `DataFrame`.
 - Access the annotations with the `annotated` attribute.
+- Get the indeces of the records without annotation with `unannotated`.
-- Return merged data and annotations with the `merged` method.
+- Return the data merged with its annotations with the `merged` method.
-- The annotations are conveniently stored in a pandas `DataFrame`.

 ### Store your annotations